88 Nairobi Condominium Tower: Target clientele

-The target clientele is the estimated 40,000 executives and corporate employees working in the Upper Hill neighborhood, which lacked executive residential apartments, as of February 2018.
+The target clientele is the estimated 40,000 executives and corporate employees working in the Upper Hill neighbourhood, which lacked executive residential apartments, as of February 2018.

 The development would cut down on commute times and reduce the use of motorized transportation, as some executives might choose to walk to and from work.

 Construction & Funding

 The construction budget is set at KSh5 billion (approx. US$50 million), raised through, debt, equity, and unit sales.

 Construction kicked off in 2018, with completion approximated for 2023.
+The completion was then postponed to the first quarter of 2025.
+This was attributed to manifold construction and material stocking issues.